Stephen-Tellis/home/_posts/2022-02-20-setting_up_an_ur_robot_gazebo.md

 rosdep install --from-paths src --ignore-src -r -y
 ```

-5. We are only one step away from actually running the robot at this stage, make your packages with the following command and remember to source your setup
+5. We are only one step away from actually running the robot at this stage, make your packages with the following command and remember to source your workspace before going to the next section
 ```
 catkin_make
 ```